Home Blog Top 10 Most Widely Used Medical Billing Software - Updated 2026

 • No free version.

-• Pricing is quote-based depending on provider count, features, and modules selected.
+• Pricing is quote-based, depending on provider count, features, and modules selected.

 • Reported pricing starts around $200–$300 per provider per month, but costs vary.